Research Resilience Initiatives

 - Articulates need for short-term funding that preserves select capabilities for a defined transitional period

-- Clarifies a strategy for near, long-term and sustainable funding sources that are identified at the program or forecasted level.
+- Clarifies a strategy for securing near, long-term and sustainable funding sources that are identified at the program (active or forecasted) level

 - Defines the scope of the capabilities, impact, and institutional priorities that would be lost if funding were not provided

-A letter of support from the Dean that specifies ongoing college/school support to a faculty member is required.
+A letter of support from the Dean that acknowledges and specifies the potential for college/school fund-balance support to a faculty member is required.
 Multiple requests from the same department must be rank ordered in terms of priority by the Dean/Department Chair.
 Applications not meeting the above criteria are not encouraged.

 Review Process: